Pwnies/net/README.md

   --iface=<interface>:
     Select networking interface.
 Overridden by configuration file if specified.
     Defaults to first WiFi capable interface found.
+  --no-vpn:
+    Don't connect to a VPN.
+Acts as if the connection configuration did not have a `vpn` field.
   --verbose:
     Print every executed command (and the result) to stdout.
 ```